darkelfaliya/portfolio_selenium/README.md

 # portfolio_selenium
-There are some scripts for testing on Selenium wabdriver
+There are some test scripts I made using Selenium webdriver